bexelbie/bexelbie.github.io/_posts/2023-04-24-Both-And-Thinking-1.md

   - Both-And-Thinking
 ---

 I've started reading [Both/And Thinking](https://bothandthinking.net) for professional development reasons.
 It happens to be written by a professor at the University of Delaware, Wendy Smith, who like me then, is in the Alfred Lerner College of Business and Economics.
-I'm challenging myself to write about the book as I read it, and I (re)started readng it today.
+I'm challenging myself to write about the book as I read it, and I (re)started reading it today.

 The book is focused on providing guidance for resolving the tensions that arise in decision making that are typically caused by either dilemmas or paradoxes.